HKisCoding/HKisCoding.github.io/_posts/2024-08-28-Report-Spectral Clustering Research.md

 All of these terms are repeated to the dimension of $\theta_{i,j}$.

-# Meta learning for adapting Gaussian scale
+## IV.
+Meta learning for adapting Gaussian scale
 Based on the above methodology, a meta learner is added to the training state.
 - Input: Randomly sample batch from original data distribution
 - Output: Gaussian scale to create affinity matrix